-Thank you for stopping by today and I hope that you have a beautiful day!
+Thank you for stopping by Stylishly Zen today, I hope that you have a beautiful day!
 XXS

 Like most people, 2020 has been a challenging year for me.
 And with those challenges have come lessons that I am grateful to have learned or that I am in the process of learning and understanding.
 How to slow down has been the most important of all of these lessons as it has taught me patience and to understand what is truly important to me.
 It has also allowed me to get comfortable with quiet and stillness, two things that I have often struggled with.
 Lately though, I find myself enjoying simple and quiet moments which is why today’s Relaxing Reverie really resonated with me.
 This simple concrete bungalow located on Mexico’s Pacific Coast is the perfect example why bigger and expensive does not always mean better.
 Built with a budget of only $38,000(!) this retreat is simple yet sophisticated and seems like the perfect place to relax.